Physics Inspired Criterion for Pruning-Quantization Joint Learning: Experiments

 \section{Experiments}

 In this section, we conduct extensive experiments to demonstrate the effectiveness of our method.
-We first present the experiment setting in Section \ref{s4.1}, and then we show the experiments of PIC-PQ on image classification benchmarks and compare them with state-of-the-art (SOTA) methods in Section \ref{s4.2}.
+We first present the experiment setting in Section \ref{s4.1}, and then we show the experiments of PIC-PQ on image classification benchmarks and compare them with SOTAs in Section \ref{s4.2}.